Isomorphic13/image-recognition-with-neuron-simulation/README.md

 This is a rewritten project from my computational physics course for demonstration purpose.
 The topic of the project is chess board recognition using the Hodgkin-Huxley model for neurons.
 Shortly said, the model describes the membrane voltage of neuron with a system of differential equations.
-The voltage depends on membrane capacity $C_m$, outer current $I$, currents $I_{Na}$, $I_K$ from Na and K ions inside and outside the membrane, leak current $I_L$:
+The voltage depends on membrane capacity $C_m$, outer current $I_{ext}$, currents $I_{Na}$, $I_K$ from Na and K ions inside and outside the membrane, leak current $I_L$:

 $$
 C_m \frac{dV}{dt} = I_{\mathrm{ext}} - I_{Na} - I_{Ka} - I_{L} = g_{\mathrm{Na}}m^3h(V-E_{\mathrm{Na}}) - g_{\mathrm{K}}n^4(V-E_{\mathrm{K}}) - g_{\mathrm{L}}(V-E_{\mathrm{L}}) = f_{V}(V,n,m,h,t)